Breaking Barriers: Combinatorial Algorithms for Non-monotone Submodular Maximization with Sublinear Adaptivity and $1/e$ Approximation: A Parallel-Friendly Greedy Variant via Blending Technique

+In what follows, we introduce a novel blended marginal gains approach to analyze \itg using only a single interlaced greedy step (Alg.~\ref{alg:gdtwo}).
+This approach leverages a mixture of marginal gains across solutions to derive tighter bounds for each $\marge{O}{A_l}$.
+The analysis proceeds in four steps:
-\textbf{Blended Marginal Gains for Each Pair of Solutions.} Unlike Alg.~\ref{alg:gdone}, which constructs solutions each of size $k$, Alg.~\ref{alg:gdtwo} builds solutions with a total size of $k$.
-To align with this structure, we partition $O$ into $\ell$ subsets, as outlined in Claim~\ref{claim:par-A}, and pair each subset with one of the solutions. \begin{restatable}{claim}{claimParA} At an iteration $i$ of the outer for loop in Alg.~\ref{alg:gdtwo}, let $G_{i-1}$ be $G$ at the start of this iteration, and $A_{l}$ be the set at the end of this iteration, for each $l\in [\ell]$.
-The set $O\setminus G_{i-1}$ can then be split into $\ell$ pairwise disjoint sets $\{O_1, \ldots, O_\ell\}$ such that $|O_l| \le\frac{k}{\ell}$ and $\left(O\setminus G_{i-1}\right) \cap \left(A_{l}\setminus G_{i-1}\right) \subseteq O_l$, for all $l \in [\ell]$. \end{restatable} Moreover, based on this claim, we partition the marginal gain of adding $O$ to each $A_l$ as follows.

-According to Claim~\ref{claim:par-A}, any element in $O_l\setminus A_l$ is not sufficiently beneficial to be added to any solution set.
-This ensures that $\marge{O_l}{A_{l}}\le \marge{A_l}{G_{i-1}}$.
-As for the term $\marge{O_{l_1}}{A_{l_2}}+\marge{O_{l_2}}{A_{l_1}}$, since elements are added to the solutions in an alternating manner, Proposition~\ref{prop:blend} for the blending technique can be applied to bound this term with the greedy selection rule.
-These insights are formalized in the following lemma. \begin{restatable}{lemma}{lemmaparA} Fix on $G_{i-1}$ for an iteration $i$ of the outer for loop in Alg.~\ref{alg:gdtwo}.
-Following the definition in Claim~\ref{claim:par-A}, it holds that
+\textbf{Step 1: Partitioning the Optimal Solution $O$.} Our analysis begins by establishing a correspondence between the algorithm's solutions and partitions of the optimal set $O$.
+Claim~\ref{claim:par-A} provides the foundation for this pairing: \begin{restatable}{claim}{claimParA} At an iteration $i$ of the outer for loop in Alg.~\ref{alg:gdtwo}, let $G_{i-1}$ be $G$ at the start of this iteration, and $A_{l}$ be the set at the end of this iteration, for each $l\in [\ell]$.
+The set $O\setminus G_{i-1}$ can then be split into $\ell$ pairwise disjoint sets $\{O_1, \ldots, O_\ell\}$ such that $|O_l| \le\frac{k}{\ell}$ and $\left(O\setminus G_{i-1}\right) \cap \left(A_{l}\setminus G_{i-1}\right) \subseteq O_l$, for all $l \in [\ell]$. \end{restatable} This partition enables us to decompose the marginal gains of $O$ with respect to each solution $A_l$.
+Specifically, we express the total marginal gain as: The decomposition consists of two types of terms: 1) self-interaction term $\marge{O_l}{A_{l}}$ for each $l\in [\ell]$, and 2) cross-interaction terms $\marge{O_{l_1}}{A_{l_2}}+\marge{O_{l_2}}{A_{l_1}}$ for each $1\le l_1 < l_2 \le \ell$.
+Below we establish upper bounds for each term type, with detailed analysis to follow. \begin{restatable}{lemma}{lemmaparA} Fix on $G_{i-1}$ for an iteration $i$ of the outer for loop in Alg.~\ref{alg:gdtwo}.
+Following the definition in Claim~\ref{claim:par-A}, it holds that { } \end{restatable}

+\textbf{Step 2: Self-Interaction Term Bounding.} The partition from Claim~\ref{claim:par-A} immediately yields our first bound.
+For any $l\in [\ell]$, elements in $O_l\setminus A_l$ were available but not selected by the greedy procedure, directly implying the first required bound.

+\textbf{Step 3: Cross-Interaction Term Bounding.} The primary technical challenge lies in effectively bounding the cross-interaction terms $\marge{A_{l_1}}{G_{i-1}} + \marge{A_{l_2}}{G_{i-1}}$.
+Rather than relying on original greedy selection bounds, we develop a more sophisticated approach through our blended marginal gains technique, formalized in the following proposition: \begin{proposition}[Blended Marginal Gains] For any submodular function $f:2^{\uni}\to \reals$ and $S, T, O \in \uni$, Let $S_i$ be a prefix of $S$ with size $i$ such that $S_i \subseteq O$.
+Similarly, define $T_j$.
+It satisfies that, { } \end{proposition} The key insight involves strategically partitioning $O$ into two components: 1) a subset keeps the original greedy selection bound, and 2) a residual subset where we apply submodularity only.